 I have already written columns exploring the ways in which cannabis can help heighten our experience and receptivity to the tarot, so I couldn’t help throwing a couple of tarot readers into this mix.
 Tarot, or the 78-deck of cards used for divination and self-exploration, is a powerful tool for any mystic or witch, and while I personally love giving myself readings, sometimes you just need some outside perspective.
 That’s where these readers come in.
 So go ahead, treat yourself and schedule a reading.
 Make some tea, grab a joint or an edible and then strap in for the wisdom of the cards.

-I originally connected with Aurora after she drew a picture of me, and I’m so glad our paths crossed.
-Aurora is a dark Goddess in her own right, sharing wisdom and tarot through a lens of radical honesty, vulnerability and dedication to the dark and divine feminine.
-She has a YouTube channel, sells art, offers tarot readings and her Patreon is filled with content like month ahead readings and blog posts that explore sex magick, the goddess and tarot.
+I originally connected with Aurora after they drew a picture of me, and I’m so glad our paths crossed.
+Aurora is a dark God/dess in their own right, sharing wisdom and tarot through a lens of radical honesty, vulnerability and dedication to the dark and divine feminine.
+They have a YouTube channel, sells art, offers tarot readings and their Patreon is filled with content like month ahead readings and blog posts that explore sex magick, the goddess and tarot.

 Whether you’re smoking your cannabis, eating it, or using it as a topical, the energy we invest in this process returns to us.
 Having supplies is never necessary to be a witch, but tools that are beautiful to look at and help us connect to whatever it is we believe in can be helpful in creating a sacred environment for us to invite the energy and spirit of cannabis into.
 And this is why I am including a botanica, possibly my favorite botanica, in this list; because inviting the spirit of beauty into your plant medicine session is always a divine choice.